 a drive-by analysis

-We begin with The Edukators, a recent (and excellent) German film.
+We begin with The Edukators, an excellent German film from 2009.

 EXTERIOR.
 MOUNTAIN CABIN.
 DAY.